BehRoooz/House-Prices-Python-Code/README.md

 # House-Prices-Python-Code
-This is my code for Kaggle house price dataset.
+This is a house price prediction based on Linear Regression.
+The dataset is from Kaggle.
+I use Mutual Information for feature selection.